NavinBondade/Python-Code-Fixer-and-Explainer/README.md

 <p align="center">
 <img src="https://www.simplilearn.com/ice9/free_resources_article_thumb/Best_AI_Code_Generators.jpg">
 </p>
-<p>Programming is not an easy task as it involves many types of complexities, because of which we often encounter various errors.
-Comprehending these errors and fixing the code requires a strong understanding of the code and brilliant debugging skills.
-The errors are often so subtle and tough to catch that the developer spends hours fixing them.
-Also, a huge chunk of time goes into searching the solution online at websites like StackOverflow.
-In short, this is a very hectic and time-consuming task.
-So, in order to make it easy, I have developed an AI system that not only fixes your Python code with one click but also explains the error and its solutions.
+<p>Writing functional code is not an easy task as it involves many types of complexities.
+It requires a strong understanding of the programming language and brilliant debugging skills.
+Developers have often found either writing very unoptimal code or totally lost in resolving bugs and errors.
+In order to make it easy, I have developed an AI system that writes Python code as per the provided question.
+The system is also capable of fixing your Python code with one click and explaining the error and its solutions.
 </p>
 <h2>Libraries Used</h2>
 <ul>